Zidane912/crudapplication/README.md

 # finalproject1
-Basic App that allows CRUD of book reviews
+Basic App that allows CRUD of game reviews